 - Follow the step-by-step instructions.
-You can be guided through entire the tax filing process.
+You can be guided through the entire tax filing process.
 You will enter all their basic information and income.
-We will help you find all the credits and deductions they can take.
+TaxSlayer will help you find all the credits and deductions they are eligible to take.

 - Submit the return.
-We’ll notify you once the IRS accepts it.
+We’ll notify you once the IRS accepts the return.
 Your work is most likely done at this point.
 If the taxpayer is owed a refund, they will receive it in the form you selected (direct deposit or mailed check).

 Is the taxpayer deceased?
 Here’s how to prepare a tax return for a deceased taxpayer.

 What you need to file taxes for someone else

 Everybody’s tax situation is different.
 In addition to personal details like name, birth date, and tax ID number, ask the individual if they have any of these things: